 This matter is a class action complaint for damages, injunctive relief and restitution initially brought by a former employee.
-The class includes generally all current and former California commissioned based employees, paid monthly, who, in the period within four years of the filing of the complaint in 2015, were allegedly misclassified as exempt employees under the California Labor Code.
+The class includes generally all current and former California commissioned based employees, paid once per month, who, in the period within four years of the filing of the complaint in 2015, were allegedly misclassified as exempt employees under the California Labor Code.
 The Company previously prevailed in a court trial.
 In November 2020, the court of appeals reversed the trial court decision.
-The case was remanded back to the trial court in February 2021.
-Discovery is proceeding and a trial date has not been scheduled.
+The Supreme Court declined review, and the case was remanded back to the trial court in February 2021.
+Discovery is proceeding and a trial date has not yet been scheduled.